 My California vegetable garden makes me happy and provides us with nourishment each year.
 My biggest obstacle though is fending off a few miserable enemies early in the season.
-Pill bugs (also called sow bugs or rollie pollies) are vicious in my back yard and last year they ate the tops off all my tender greens as soon as they poked through the soil.
+Pill bugs (also known as a sow bug or roly poly) are vicious in my back yard and last year they ate the tops off all my tender greens as soon as they poked through the soil.

 When I told my mom about my infestation, she thought I was insane.
 She never experienced pill bugs in her Michigan garden and she didn’t know they are so damaging to vegetables.
 I sent her photos of the nasty critters devouring stalk after stalk of new growth.